Spring Home Reset: Simple Ways to Refresh Your Home

 For me, spring begins outside first.
 The snow finally starts to melt, the trees begin to bud, and familiar birds return to our feeder.
 That is usually when I get that “it’s here” feeling.
 More energy.
 More momentum.
 And the urge to open the windows and freshen up the whole house.

-Spring has always felt clean and fresh to me.
-My family treated spring cleaning almost like a tradition.
-Everything got washed, from the walls to the windows and every little nook in between.
+My family treated spring cleaning like a seasonal tradition.
 You could smell the difference the moment you walked into the house.

 I still think of spring that way now.